fivetran/dbt_netsuite/README.md

 # Netsuite ([docs](https://dbt-netsuite.netlify.app/))

-This package models [netsuite] data from [Fivetran's connector](https://fivetran.com/docs/applications/netsuite).
+This package models Netsuite data from [Fivetran's connector](https://fivetran.com/docs/applications/netsuite).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/netsuite-suiteanalytics#schemainformation).

 The main focus of this package is to enable users to insights into their netsuite data that can be used for financial statement reporting and deeper transactional analysis.
 This is acheived by the following:
 - Recreating both the balance sheet and income statement